openedx/docs.openedx.org/source/developers/references/developer_guide/process/pull-request-statuses.rst

    * - .. image:: /_images/pr_label_core_contributor.png
      - Denotes that a :doc:`Core Contributor <core-contributors>` is the author of the pull request.

    * - .. image:: /_images/pr_label_inactive.png
      - Used when the author has been unresponsive for an extended period of time.
-The Community Projects Managers will typically give a final comment to the author alerting them the pull request may need to be closed due to inactivity.
+The Community Project Managers will typically give a final comment to the author alerting them the pull request may need to be closed due to inactivity.
 If there is still no response from the author, the PR will be closed shortly after.